DFINITY-Education/data-structures/module-3.md

 ## Your Task

 In this exercise, you will implement a binary search tree like the one described above.
-This data structure will be built entirely using pure, functional programing paradigms, unlike the object-oriented Bloom filter described in [Module 2](/module-2.md).
+This data structure will be built entirely using pure, functional programming paradigms, unlike the object-oriented Bloom filter described in [Module 2](/module-2.md).

 ### Code Understanding